DataHighway-DHX/node/EXAMPLES.md

   -lruntime=debug \
   --rpc-methods=Unsafe
 ```

+* Note: On DataHighway Harbour Testnet, the peer bootnode ID (node ID) that should be included in the .env file is different since a different node-key is used.
+On DataHighway Local Testnet we use node ID of `12D3KooWKS7jU8ti7S5PDqCNWEj692eUSK3DLssHNwTQsto9ynVo`, which is included in the chain_spec.rs

 * Check that the chain is finalizing blocks (i.e. finalized is non-zero `main-tokio- INFO substrate  Idle (2 peers), best: #3 (0xaede…b8d9), finalized #1 (0x4c69…f605), ⬇ 3.3kiB/s ⬆ 3.7kiB/s`)